Delta buys Virgin Atlantic stake to boost London access

 By Rhys Jones and Karen Jacobs

-LONDON/NEW YORK Delta Air Lines (DAL.N) agreed to buy a 49 percent stake in Virgin Atlantic VA.UL, creating a joint venture that would expand Delta's access to London's Heathrow airport and increase competition in the lucrative transatlantic market.
+LONDON/ATLANTA Delta Air Lines will buy Singapore Airlines' 49 percent stake in Virgin Atlantic for $360 million and has agreed to a transatlantic joint venture with the British carrier, expanding Delta's access to London's Heathrow airport and increasing competition in that crucial business market.

-The partnership would let both carriers expand at Heathrow, where landing slot constraints have limited growth.
-It also gives Delta firepower to attract prized U.S. corporate travellers as it competes with industry leader United Continental (UAL.N) and American Airlines, whose partnership with British Airways (ICAG.L) dominates travel between the United States and London.
+The partnership, which is subject to government approval, would allow both carriers to expand their network at Heathrow, where slot constraints have limited growth.
+It will be similar to the arrangement operated by American Airlines AAMRQ.PK and British Airways (ICAG.L) since 2010.

-Delta and Virgin said the partnership would generate new revenue and would leverage Virgin's strong luxury brand.
-The venture also will be "very positive and accretive for our long-term partners ...
-KLM, Air France (AIRF.PA) and AlitaliaCAITLA.UL," Delta Chief Executive Richard Anderson said, referring to European airlines with which Delta already has partnerships.

-The deal had been two years in the making, but talks intensified over the summer, said Peter Norris, chairman of Virgin Atlantic Group and Virgin Group Holdings.

 Delta "wants to dominate the biggest business market in the world, which is New York," said Ray Neidl, an analyst with Maxim Group.
 "You can't really dominate that without having a strong presence in the second-biggest market, which is Heathrow."